windhandel/angular-http-deserializer/README.md

 There are 4 expected exceptions within this module.
 They are the following:

 1. Missing necessary dataType annotation.

 Reason: When a property is an object, but offers no @dataType annotation to deserialize object.
 Message: DataType annotation missing on Type ${type.prototype.constructor.name} field ${key}

 2. Expected array.

 Reason: When a data annotation is marked as array, but the data is not an array.
 Messages:
   Array deserialization error. ${type.prototype.constructor.name}.${key} must be array.
   Array deserialization error.
 Object must be array.

 3. Array not expected.

 Reason: When a data annotation is **not** marked as array, but the data is.
 Message: ${type.prototype.constructor.name}.${key} array not expected.

 4. Invalid Date cast type.

-Readon: Dates may be cast from 2 types, string and number.
+Reason: Dates may be cast from 2 types, string and number.
 Null or undefined are simply returned.
  If an unexpected data type is found, an exception is thrown.
 Message: Date cannot be cast from type ${typeString}